“Tú y Las Nubes” (You and the Clouds) by José Alfredo Jiménez, English translation of lyrics

 We will go live in a new world.

-Continue reading ““Si Nos Dejan” by José Alfredo Jiménez, English translation of lyrics”
+Continue reading ““Si Nos Dejan” (If They Let Us) by José Alfredo Jiménez, English translation”

-“Alma de Acero” by José Alfredo Jiménez, English translation of lyrics
+“Alma de Acero” (Soul of Steel) by José Alfredo Jiménez, English translation

 Country: Mexico